- DIVISION: Tracheophyta

 Explorers who brought exotic orchids to Europe gave way to Victorian-era "orchid hunters" who sought out new species—and often plundered native populations while destroying habitats in the process.
 At home, horticulturists struggled to propagate the plants until 1922, when Lewis Knudsen of Cornell University discovered how to germinate orchid seeds in an agar jelly.
 Today, successful cultivation and hybridization has resulted in the development of tens of thousands of named orchid hybrids.

 Orchids sold as ornamental plants or for the floral trade represent species of more than 200 natural and hybridized genera.
-Other orchids have even more to offer; the seedpods of Vanilla planifolia are the source of the beans processed into vanilla extract, and Dendrobium species are used in Traditional Chinese Medicine.
+Other orchids have even more to offer; the seedpods of Vanilla planifolia are the source of the beans processed into vanilla extract, and some Dendrobium species are used in Traditional Chinese Medicine.

 Many orchids are endangered, mostly due to habitat destruction and over-collection.
-The IUCN (2021) has assessed more than 1,400 species of orchids, and categorizes more than 780 of them as Vulnerable or Endangered—and of those, 205 are Critically Endangered.
-All orchids are protected by CITES.
-It is illegal, whether for profit or pleasure, knowingly or unknowingly, to transport orchids across international borders without the proper paperwork.
+The International Union for Conservation of Nature (IUCN, 2022) has assessed more than 1,600 species of orchids, and categorizes more than 860 of them as Vulnerable or Endangered—and of those, 209 are Critically Endangered, and 5 are now Extinct.
+All orchids are protected by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+It is illegal, whether for profit or personal use, knowingly or unknowingly, to transport orchids across international borders without the proper paperwork.

 San Diego Zoo Wildlife Alliance assists in the conservation of orchids.
 The San Diego Zoo is a Designated Plant Rescue Center.
 The Orchid House, with more than 900 orchid taxa, provides an appropriate environment for plants that have been confiscated from the illegal orchid trade.
 Zoo horticulturists grow, propagate, and share orchids with other botanical gardens.

 Star of Bethlehem Orchid